-Permit applications must be submitted to the DPW a minimum of four weeks prior to the event.
+Permit applications must be submitted to the DPW a minimum of four weeks before the event.
 In addition to the event insurance, all event participants are required to sign a participant release.
 Please see the sample release as follows:

 Chemung County DPW Discretionary Sign Policy

-The purpose of the Chemung County DPW Discretionary Sign Policy (PDF) is to establish guidelines, permitting processes, and procedures which address the installation and maintenance of Non-Standard, Supplemental/Discretionary signs within the right-of-way on Chemung County owned highways, as well as define who will pay for the signs, posts, installation and maintenance of each sign.
-It is the intent of Chemung County to provide reasonably safe roads for reasonably safe drivers and to keep the road right-of-way as clear as possible and free of obstructions.
+The purpose of the Chemung County DPW Discretionary Sign Policy (PDF) is to establish guidelines, permitting processes, and procedures that address the installation and maintenance of Non-Standard, Supplemental/Discretionary signs within the right-of-way on Chemung County owned highways, as well as define who will pay for the signs, posts, installation and maintenance of each sign.
+Chemung County intends to provide reasonably safe roads for reasonably safe drivers and keep the road right-of-way as clear as possible and free of obstructions.
 This includes eliminating unnecessary signs which provide no useful information to road users and will not assist them in safely navigating the roadway and reaching their destinations.

-Traffic control signs are installed along roadway right-of-ways to provide competent drivers and roadway users with positive guidance and appropriate information about existing laws and regulations, physical characteristics of the roadway and potential hazards in order to avoid errors and safely reach their destinations.
+Traffic control signs are installed along roadway right-of-ways to provide competent drivers and roadway users with positive guidance and appropriate information about existing laws and regulations, physical characteristics of the roadway and potential hazards to avoid errors and safely reach their destinations.
 County road right-of-ways are not intended to be an advertising medium.
-The placement of Non-Standard, Supplemental/Discretionary signs is discouraged because they are generally ineffective at providing road users with information necessary to safely reach their destinations.
+The placement of Non-Standard, Supplemental/Discretionary signs is discouraged because they are generally ineffective at providing road users with information necessary to reach their destinations safely.

 Non-Standard, Supplemental/Discretionary signs are generally ineffective in reducing vehicle speeds and may result in drivers paying less attention to other critical regulatory or warning signs if there are too many irrelevant signs along a given roadway.
 Using Non-Standard, Supplemental/Discretionary signs to alert drivers to intermittent, sporadic events and/or general possibilities, encounters or situations ("Deer Crossing", "Children at Play", "Hidden Driveway") do not provide a consistent impact on driver behavior.
-The overuse or misuse (such as installation at incorrect locations) of these signs also reduces their effectiveness.
+These signs' overuse or misuse (such as installation at incorrect locations) also reduces their effectiveness.